trios-linux/xfdesktop/README.md

-# xfdesktop
+# libxfce4ui
-4.12 build for TRIOS
+4.12 build for TRIOS.
+This repo contains only /debian files and a script for downloading the source.
+Main purpose is usage with Jenkins CI.